*This list is only used to send information about 318R Writing Workshop enrollment when it becomes available.

-Now, just for the fun of it, Dave is going to teach the class online.
+Now, just for the fun of it, Dave is going to teach the class online so that it will be available worldwide.
 His new workshop, “318R” will feature much of the same content, only it will be better, because, as Dave put it, “I’ve learned a lot.”

 It will have the same assignments that Dave used.
 Each participant will be asked to write either three short stories or three chapters to a novel for critique.
+The maximum length for each assignment will be 20 pages, but if a student wishes Dave to edit more, they can have it done for $8 per page.
 Those who take the full class will receive feedback from Dave.

-The price for taking the class will be $360.
-The price for auditing will be $180.
+The price for taking the full class will be $580, which is a little less than the charge for taking three full college credit hours at today’s rates.
+The price for auditing will be $290.

-The class curriculum will be solidified in January, but we’ll cover a wide range of information on writing, publishing, and marketing books.
+The class curriculum is somewhat subject to change, but we’ll cover a wide range of information on writing, publishing, and marketing books.

-The first class, “You can earn a living as a writer,” explains how writers make a living in this business and also tells why most of them fail.
+The first class,” explains how writers make a living in this business and also tells why most of them fail.

-We’ll then move into classes on worldbuilding, characterization, developing your conflicts for books, and plotting novels—from simple short novels to epics.
+We’ll then study worldbuilding, characterization, developing your conflicts for books, and plotting novels—from simple short novels to epics.

-We’ll then move into exercise on how to write completely immersive fiction that involves all of the senses.
+We’ll advance to exercises on how to write completely immersive fiction that involves all of the senses.

 From there, we’ll talk about how to submit novels for publication, and go into techniques for marketing your books.

-We’ll then branch out into how to sell ancillary rights to your intellectual properties, including audiobooks, electronic book rights, videogames and film—both movies and television series
+We’ll then branch out into how to sell ancillary rights to your intellectual properties, including audiobooks, electronic book rights, foreign rights, videogames, and film—both movies and television series

 There’s a reason why the lecture time on this is 30 hours!

 I hope you join us.
 Over the years I’ve had dozens of writers say, “I wish I could have been in that 318R class.”
-Well, now you can, but I can’t guarantee that I’ll be doing this again.
+Well, now you can, but I can’t guarantee that this will go on forever.